0xPolygonID/issuer-node/README.md

     ```

 1. Wait approximately 20 seconds to generate and store the token.
 1. Write the private key in the vault.
 This step is needed in order to be able to transit the issuer's state.
 To perform that action the given account has to be funded.
 Make sure the account that you are using has sufficient amount of Amoy Test tokens.
 For Amoy network you can request some testing Matic [here](https://www.alchemy.com/faucets/polygon-amoy).
+This step adds the generated token to the ISSUER_KEY_STORE_TOKEN var in .env-issuer, and stores the private key in the vault.

     ```bash
     make private_key=<YOUR_WALLET_PRIVATE_KEY> add-private-key
     ```
 ----
 **Troubleshooting:**

 In order to **stop** and **delete** all the containers.

-> [!WARNING]
-> This will permanently delete all data, making it necessary to create an Issuer DID again.

 ``` bash
 make down